 Harassment and violence have been defined as: “any action, conduct or comment, including of a sexual nature, that can reasonably be expected to cause offence, humiliation or other physical or psychological injury or illness to an employee, including any prescribed action, conduct or comment.”

 Employers would have a number of new legal duties relating to workplace harassment.
 In addition to a general duty to prevent workplace harassment, employers will be required to:

 - undergo training in the prevention of workplace harassment;

 - ensure that all employees with supervisory responsibilities undergo training in the prevention of workplace harassment;

 - ensure that employees affected by workplace harassment are properly supported

 Additionally, former employees will now be able to file complaints up to three months after leaving the job in question.

 Currently, employers who violate the health and safety requirements of the Code can be fined up to $100,000 or even imprisoned for two years.
 While Bill C-65 would not change these penalties, it would make them available for employers who engage in or fail to prevent workplace harassment.

-This is intended to tackle harassment and violence in the workplace and provide employees and employers a clear course of action on how to handle these types of situations.
+This is intended to tackle harassment and violence in the workplace and provide employees and employers with a clear course of action on how to handle these types of situations.
 Although the current changes are directed at federally regulated employees, provincially regulated employees can still benefit from stricter harassment policies.
-Implementing such changes demonstrate the lack of tolerance for such behaviour and hope to have a deterring affect in all spheres of employment.
+Implementing such changes demonstrate the lack of tolerance for such behaviour and hope to have a deterring effect in all spheres of employment.

 Employees and employers that have questions relating to harassment or violence in the workplace should seek legal counsel to ensure the situation is being handled appropriately.